shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

          "redis::user": "redis"
        }

-   ..which is just a simple helper class..
+   ..which is just a simple class to cover the gaps..

        class role::redis_primary {
          realize Redis::Instance['core-redis', 'mobile-redis']
        }

-This feels like a decent middle ground for us; covers our use cases without too much additional complexity, and keeps (almost) all the config data in one place.
+This feels like a decent middle ground for us; it covers our use cases without too much additional complexity, and keeps (almost) all the config data in one place.

 Branch Environments
 -------------------